Stuycs-K/project03-final-10-calungsodr-hermanj/DEVLOG.md

 introduce structs, change the order of the code, base logic off of lab 15's handshake).
 The setup now works correctly.

+### 2024-01-13 - Testing and question sending
+Spent 40 minutes in class testing with Joy.
+Updated text files and made the point system printer.

+Spent 30 minutes at home fixing some signal handling and other errors, fixing some of the question cycling process.